SQL Server 2016 and 2017: Hardware and software requirements

-The following requirements apply to all installations:
+The following hardware requirements apply to SQL Server 2016 and SQL Server 2017:

 |Hard Disk||SQL Server requires a minimum of 6 GB of available hard-disk space.